IgniteUI/igniteui-docfx/en/components/treegrid.md

 ## Tree Grid

-<p class="highlight">Displays and manipulate hierarchical data with consistent schema formatted as a table and provides a line of advanced features such as sorting, filtering, editing, column pinning, paging, column moving and hiding.</p>
+<p class="highlight">Displays and manipulates hierarchical data with consistent schema formatted as a table and provides a line of advanced features such as sorting, filtering, editing, column pinning, paging, column moving and hiding.</p>
 <div class="divider"></div>

 ### Demo